ansingh0174/Social-Media-Analysis/SECURITY.md

 5. **Public disclosure** of the vulnerability will occur after a fix has been fully deployed and made available to all affected versions.

-## Scope

-This security policy applies to vulnerabilities discovered in this repository.
-Other issues should be reported to our regular [issue tracker](https://github.com/example/project/issues).

 ## Exclusions

 While we appreciate all vulnerability reports, please note that the following are excluded from the scope of this policy: